kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 Lock status will be kept in sync with the "Allow comments" setting of the Wordpress post.
 Updating from either Wordpress or Flarum will update the other side.

-### Length of the content excerpt
+### Whitelist of HTML tags to keep in the excerpt

+*Since version 1.1*

 **Optional**

+This feature will load the Wordpress Post HTML inside Symfony's DOM crawler.
+If the HTML is invalid, this filter will be skipped and a message will be written to the log file.

+HTML tags to keep in the excerpt.
+Multiple tags can be specified separated by commas.

+For example to keep only paragraphs and lists but exclude images, you can use `p,ul`.

+Setting an empty value (default) will skip this filter.

+### Length of the content excerpt (in number of HTML nodes)

+*Since version 1.1*

+**Optional**

+This feature will load the Wordpress Post HTML inside Symfony's DOM crawler.
+If the HTML is invalid, this filter will be skipped and a message will be written to the log file.

+The maximum number of HTML top-level nodes to keep in the excerpt.
+Under must circumstances, this can be considered as the number of paragraphs to keep.

+If you enable the HTML tags filter (see above), nodes are counted after the whitelist filter has been applied.

+Setting 0 or an empty value (default) will skip this filter.

+### Length of the content excerpt (in characters)

+**Optional**

+This feature does not require the Wordpress Post to contain valid HTML.

 Controls the length of Wordpress post summaries in Flarum.

-The number of characters to keep at most.
+The number of characters to keep at minimum.
 The characters are counted in the HTML source of the post.
-Flarum will cut the text at the last closing paragraph before the given length is reached.
+Flarum will cut the text at the next closing paragraph after the given length is reached.

+*Before version 1.1*, the text was cut at the last paragraph before the length was reached.

 If no match is found, the whole post will be included.

+This feature can be enabled together with the HTML whitelist.
+It can also be enabled together with the node count but it probably doesn't make much sense to do so.

-Setting 0 or an empty value (default), will copy the whole Wordpress post all the time.
+Setting 0 or an empty value (default) will skip this filter.

 ### Tag IDs for new comment threads